-The National Council of Educational Research and Training (1979) considered moral erosion a major issue and put forward a ten year programme for the moral rejuvenation.
+The National Council of Educational Research and Training (1975) considered moral erosion a major issue and put forward a ten year program for the moral rejuvenation.
 It wanted to lessen the inequality of sex, caste, religion, language, regionalism and race.
-They wanted to promote value and character building through various programmes.
+They wanted to promote value and character building through various programs.